mgerhold/chatbot2k/README.md

 1. **Stores (optional)**: Each store defines a variable that is persisted in the bot's database.
 This allows persisting state across multiple invocations of the script.
+2. **Parameters (optional)**: Define parameters that can be passed to the script when invoked.
-2. **Statements**: The actual code that is executed when the script command is invoked.
+3. **Statements**: The actual code that is executed when the script command is invoked.

 See below for details on each section.